-A new aged based assessment for vermilion snapper completed in 2008 verified vermilion snapper was experiencing overfishing but indicated the stock was not overfished.
-Based on the results of the new assessment, Amendment 16 reduced commercial harvest of vermilion snapper by 29%, and implemented a split season quota 315,523 pounds gutted weight during January through June, and 302,523 pounds gutted weight from July through December.
+Amendment 16 reduced commercial harvest of vermilion snapper by 29%, and implemented a split season quota where from January through June the quota is 315,523 lbs gutted weight, and from July through December the quota is 302,523 lbs gutted weight.
 Additionally, recreational harvest of vermilion snapper is prohibited from November through March each year.
-As the vermilion snapper stock rebuilds there will be more fish available for harvest, increasing the chance that the quotas will be met sooner each year, and could also result in a derby fishery.
-In 2010, the January through June quota was met on March 19, 2010 and the the July through December on October 7, 2010.
+As the vermilion snapper stock rebuilds there will me for fish available for harvest, increasing the chance that the quotas will be earlier and earlier each year, and could also result in the formation of a derby fishery.
+In 2010, the January through June quota was met in March, and the commercial fishery was closed March 19th, 2010 and did not reopen until July 1, when the July through December commercial season commences.
 The quota closure is expected even earlier in 2011 if no trip limits are implemented to prevent such an event.